 When asking whether a particular country requires cookie consent, it's not always easy to answer simply yes or no. It may be that the issue of cookies simply hasn't been considered by the country's lawmakers or courts yet.
 We can't be certain about how they will treat the issue once they do.

-Privacy law in the United States (US) is very weak compared to many other major economies.
-Essentially, the US does not require consent for cookies.
+Privacy law in the United States is very weak compared to many other major economies.
+Essentially, the U.S. does not require consent for cookies.

 If you've determined that COPPA applies to you, you'll need to be very careful about using cookies at all, particularly tracking cookies.
 Numerous investigations have been launched into the use of tracking cookies, for example on websites operated by Hasbro, Mattel and Fisher-Price.

-The strongest privacy laws in the US can be found in California.
-And because they apply to any business operating in California, they effectively apply to any business operating in the US.
+The strongest privacy laws in the U.S. can be found in California.
+And because they apply to any business operating in California, they effectively apply to any business operating in the United States.

-The privacy regime in Canada is much stricter than in the US.
+The privacy regime in Canada is much stricter than in the United States.
 But it's still not as strict as in the EU.